Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

-For food prep supervisors, all seven sources had data and largely agreed on the fundamentals.
-AI Resilience Model and Anthropic both rated AI exposure as low, while Microsoft and Will Robots Take My Job saw medium exposure, creating a small split.
-Strong hiring from BLS and solid wages helped push the score up, landing this career at "Resilient."
+For food prep supervisors, all seven sources had data and mostly agreed: AI Resilience Model and Anthropic rated AI exposure low, while Microsoft and Will Robots Take My Job rated it medium, keeping human contribution at medium.
+Strong hiring outlook from BLS and solid wages pushed the score up, landing this role at "Resilient" with high confidence.

 AI Resilience Report forFirst-Line Supervisors of Food Preparation and Serving Workers